Maybe you are planning on going to Thailand in the future, or thinking about visiting the islands near Bangkok?

 Look at this picture of a Thai elephant just wandering the local streets.

-I travel to Bangkok frequently and using the power of the internet I have literally saved thousands of dollars over the years to research the very best Bangkok hotel deals and cheap flights to Bangkok.
+Over the passed few years I have travelled to Bangkok frequently and using the power of the internet have literally saved thousands of dollars in travel costs.

-Of course, when I came to Bangkok it wasn't all work, sometimes I would have a weekend spare between flights where I would get a chance to see the sights, investigate the very best in Bangkok shopping, or visit one of the best Bangkok beaches before I had to fly off again.
+Sometimes I would have a weekend spare between flights, where I would get a chance to see the sights, investigate the very best in Bangkok shopping, or visit one of the best Bangkok beaches, before I had to fly off again.

 I also value my health and personal safety so you are not going to find reviews of backpacker hostels or camping sites here.